iteles/Book-notes/AngularJS-notes.md

   * `$scope.$watch('funding.startingEstimate', computeNeeded); //watch the expression 'funding.startingEstimate and call computeNeeded() when it changes'` - note the expression to watch is in quotes
 * `ng-repeat` allows you to iterate through an array and also gives you a reference to your location within the array through the use of `$index` (also $first, $middle, and $last)
 * You can use `ng-submit` to call a function when a form submits
-  * You would use `ng-submit` on the form element itself and it also keeps the browser from carrying out the default POST action on submit
+  * You would use `ng-submit` on the form element itself and it also _keeps the browser from carrying out the default POST action on submit_
 * Other event-handling directives include `ng-click` (instead of 'onclick') and `ng-dblclick`, etc
+  * Note (from separate source): `ng-click` only works with mouse click so if you want something to happen when a use hits the enter key at the end of a form, try to use `ng-submit` on the form element instead
 ```javascript
 //using ng-click for example within a form would look like this:
 <button ng-click="reset()">Reset</button>